coret/datasets-in-omeka-s/README.md

 ## Configuration

+The dataset descriptions use the schema.org vocabulairy.
+Importing the [Vocabulairy Definition Files from schema.org](https://schema.org/docs/developers.html#defs) is a prerequisite.

 Some properties of a dataset are based on a [custom vocabulairy](custom%20vocabs/) which requires the [Custom vocabs](https://omeka.org/s/modules/CustomVocab/) module:
 - [Licenses](custom%20vocabs/Licenses.txt)
 - [Media types](custom%20vocabs/Media%20types.txt)